Kid-friendly aarti for puja or navratri

-A pooja thali is one that is made for a prayer.
-During Navratri the prayer is done after hours of garba have finished and in some cases, continue even thereafter.
+A pooja thali is one that is made for prayer.
+During Navratri the prayer is done after hours of Garba have finished and in some cases, continue even thereafter.
 Praise the goddess with a lighted ghee diya (candle with cotton wick) if you are able to keep careful and safe.
-For children, I started to use tea light candles that are battery powered.
+For children, I started to use tea light candles that are battery-powered.
 Not only does this keep them engaged, but we adults can enjoy a prayer!

 Ma Durga Mantra